Ph.D. Program

 2.3 Logic Requirement

-(a) by auditing Logic I and completing the work (Logic I may not be taken for graduate credit);
+(b) Audit Logic I and complete the work (Logic I may not be taken for graduate credit).

-Students are normally expected to satisfy the logic requirement by the beginning of their second year.
+Students should complete the logic requirement by the end of their fourth semester.

 2.4 Distribution Requirement